 4. S.L.
 2013-23 (S 20): Limited immunity for certain drug-related and alcohol-related offenses.

 Effective April 9, 2013, the act provides limited immunity as follows:

 Drug-related overdose treatment.
 Adds new G.S.
 90-96.2 to provide that a person acting in good faith who seeks medical assistance for an individual experiencing a "drug-related overdose" (defined in the act) shall not be prosecuted for: (1) misdemeanor possession of a controlled substance under G.S.
 90-95(a)(3), (2) a felony violation of G.S.
 90-95(a)(3) for possessing less than one gram of cocaine or heroin, or (3) misdemeanor possession of drug paraphernalia under G.S.
 90-113.22, if the evidence for prosecution of these offenses was obtained as a result of the person seeking medical assistance for the drug-related overdose.
-Also provides that a person who experiences a drug-related overdose and is in need of medical assistance shall not be prosecuted for the same offenses set out above if the evidence for prosecution of these offenses was obtained as a result of the drug-related overdose and the need for medical assistance.
-Provides that the immunity set out above does not bar the admissibility of any evidence obtained in connection with the investigation and prosecution of other crimes committed by the person who otherwise qualifies for the immunity.
+Also provides that a person who experiences a drug-related overdose and is in need of medical assistance shall not be prosecuted for the same offenses set out above if the evidence for prosecution of these offenses was obtained as a result of the immunity set out above does not bar the admissibility of any evidence obtained in connection with the investigation and prosecution of other crimes committed by the person who otherwise qualifies for the immunity.